-New Hampshire has a population of just over 1.3 million people and recognizes bounty hunting as a legal profession.1 Bounty hunters, who work to locate and return fugitives who have skipped bail, are known as bail recovery agents, bail enforcement agents, or bail bondsmen in the state and are licensed through the New Hampshire State Police Permits and Licensing Unit (or “the Licensing Unit”).
+New Hampshire has a population of just over 1.3 million people and recognizes bounty hunting as a legal profession.1 Bounty hunters, who work to locate and return fugitives who have skipped bail, are known as bail recovery agents in the state and are licensed through the New Hampshire State Police Permits and Licensing Unit (NHSP).
+However, because the state has a state-run pretrial services program that reduces the need for private bail, demand for bail bond services is low.
 Continue reading to find out how to become a bail recovery agent in New Hampshire.

 Requirements for Prospective Bail Recovery Agents in New Hampshire